So - maybe you've found yourself with some extra time on your hands and the itch to make few extra bucks on the side.

 My idea turned out to be a great success so I built a website and started selling my educational (and fun!) tooth fairy kits.
 I offer different kit options that I named the Business Class kit and my biggest seller, the 1st Class kit.

-40. Stuffed animals side hustle
+40. Plush with a purpose side hustle

 I had no idea how to get a teddy bear made.
 So I did what anyone in my position would do.
 I Googled it.